- Date & Time

 9:30 am–2:30 pm

-Come and spend Earth Day at the beautiful and scenic Abbotts Lagoon in Point Reyes, where many plants are in spring bloom.
+Come spend a day at the beautiful and scenic Abbotts Lagoon in Point Reyes, where many of the dune plants are in bloom.
 Help the dune restoration team remove European searocket, an invasive plant that is threatening a thriving patch of Tidestrom's lupine (a federally endangered species).
-Afterwards, have lunch watching the crashing waves and spend about 30–45 minutes doing yoga on the beach with the well traveled and certified Yoga Instructor Diana May Oppenheim.
+Afterwards, have lunch watching the crashing waves and spend about 30–45 minutes doing yoga on the beach with a certified yoga instructor.
 Come prepared to work hard, have fun and feel really good by the end of the day!
 Bring your own packed lunch and lots of water!
 Work gloves and tools will be provided.
-To sign up, please contact Cain by email.
+To sign up, please contact Michael Spaeth by email.
 For more details on the day see below.

-Diana May Oppenheim is an in-it-for-life yogi as well as an outdoor enthusiast.
-She believes that yoga, like nature, can be enjoyed by everyone regardless of age, race, gender and even capability!
-All are welcome.
-In her classes you'll find a well-thought out sequence that focuses on breath, mindfulness, self-inquiry and meets each person where they are at.
+Diana May Oppenheim will be leading the yoga flow at the end of each work day.
+Diana is an in-it-for-life yogi as well as an outdoor enthusiast.
+She believes that yoga, like nature, can be enjoyed by everyone regardless of age, race, gender and even capability.
+You'll find a well-thought out sequence that focuses on breath, mindfulness, self-inquiry and meets each person where they are at.
+All levels are welcome.

 Worksite and Meet Times: